 • Sedative medicinal products such as benzodiazepines or related medicinal products

-• Other central nervous system depressants: other opioid derivatives (analgesics and antitussives); certain antidepressants, H1-receptor antagonists with sedative effect, barbiturates, benzodiazepines, anxiolytics other than benzodiazepines, neuroleptics, clonidine and related substances: these combinations increase central nervous system depression.
-This can reduce a level of vigilance that can be hazardous in driving vehicle and operating machinery.
+• Other central nervous system depressants: Other opioid derivatives (e.g. methadone, analgesics and antitussives); certain antidepressants, sedative H1-receptor antagonists , barbiturates, anxiolytics other than benzodiazepines, neuroleptics, clonidine and related substances.
+These combinations increase central nervous system depression.
+The reduced level of alertness can make driving and using machinery hazardous.

-• MAOI (Monoamine oxidase inhibitors): Possible exaggeration of the effects of opioids, based on experience with morphine.
+• Monoamine oxidase inhibitors (MAOI): Possible exacerbation of the effects of opioids, based on experience with morphine.

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told:

 • The medicine is likely to affect your ability to drive